March 28, 2021 4 min read 0 Comments

 3. Fresh Flowers Easter means tulips are in season!
 And often a bargain even at your local grocery store.
 Pick up a few bouquets for a fresh little pop of colour to gift your loved ones for their front entry or dining table.

-4. A Happy Little Note Writing a sweet little note in a card like this one “Heck Yes” is sure to give your friend or family member a little spark of joy this Easter season.
+4. A Happy Little Note Writing a sweet little note in a card like this one “Age and Wine” is sure to give your friend or family member a little spark of joy this Easter season.
 We all can use reminders to embrace the possibility of new adventures around the corner.

 5. Art Give inspirational art that can be enjoyed all year long like this “Heart Whispers” piece to remind you to always listen to your heart.